redwoodjs/redwood/CONTRIBUTING.md

 ![image](https://user-images.githubusercontent.com/32992335/130699570-6ceb91a6-58aa-4cbf-a080-9cee6f26aaf2.png)

 This is all the packages in the Redwood Framework.
-Note that this'll be cleaned up when you exit the `yarn rwfw project:sync` command.
+It's a lot!
+But don't worry, this'll be cleaned up when you exit the `yarn rwfw project:sync` command.

 Congratulations, you're all setup!
 Any changes you make in the Redwood Framework should be reflected in your Redwood Project.

+> You may have to restart the dev server...

 ### Testing the CLI in Your Project